Placement Testing Frequently Asked Questions

 Do I need to take a placement test?

-All applicants to degree, diploma, and certain certificate programs must take a placement examination (assessment) or qualify for a waiver as indicated below.
+Most applicants to degree, diploma, and certain certificate programs will take a placement examination (assessment) or qualify for a waiver as indicated below.
 The assessment is not an entrance examination.
-The primary purpose of placement examinations is to determine the individual’s skill level and readiness.
-Assessment results will be used to determine the need, if any, for developmental placement.
+The purpose of placement examinations is to determine the individual’s skill level and readiness.
+Results will be used to determine the need, if any, for developmental placement.
 Faculty advisors will also use the results in planning students’ programs and classes.

-Placement assessments are administered in the following areas: Writing/Sentence Skills, Reading and Mathematical skills.
+Placement assessments are administered in the following areas: English skills (Including an Essay) and Mathematical skills.
 All placement scores are valid at CFCC for five years from date of examination.

 - Successfully completed comparable writing and reading and/or math developmental courses at other North Carolina Community Colleges.